 What will I be able to eat right after surgery?

-You will need to eat fluid-type foods right after your surgery.
-Fluid-type foods are easier on your stomach while it heals and recovers from surgery.
-Your healthcare team will tell you what you can eat and drink after surgery and how long you need to eat fluid-type foods.
-Most people will need to eat fluid-type foods for about 2 weeks.
+Your healthcare team will tell you what you can eat and drink after surgery and how long you need to eat foods in a fluid form.
+Most people will need to eat this way for about 2 weeks.

 Some foods and drinks may bother your stomach while it heals.
 Avoid the following right after your surgery: